 Industries across the U.S. are facing unprecedented labor shortages, with employers growing more desperate by the day.
 In April 2021, job openings reached a remarkable 9.3 million, highlighting this growing concern with construction labor shortage statistics.
-What's interesting is the number of people voluntarily leaving their jobs.
+What's interesting about recent labor statistics is the number of people voluntarily leaving their construction jobs.
 It has almost increased by five times in just one year.
-For decades, stagnant wages have been a problem, and the Coronavirus only highlighted that people were already underpaid.
+For decades, stagnant construction wages have been a problem, and the Coronavirus only highlighted that people were already underpaid.

 Most states are taking drastic action by reducing unemployment benefits to encourage people to go back to work.
 As the world slowly gains control over the pandemic, employment rates must begin to rise.

 2020 catapulted new industries into a labor crisis, and although the construction industry has been battling labor shortages for years, they have skyrocketed this year.
 New home construction and improvement have surged, and although the government shut down construction for a few months, it was quickly deemed an essential service.
 Despite this, the sector lost more than a million workers.

 Skilled workers with decades of experience took the opportunity to retire, with limited qualified workers lined up behind them.
 There's a lack of interest in the craft trades from millennials and Generation Z meaning the influx of new talent continues to dwindle.
 It's challenging to fill vacant positions with the construction skilled labor shortage.

 We know the demand for construction has boomed.
 By understanding how to manage your construction workforce effectively, you can still make the most of the current climate.

 Workforce management includes five core components: data management, communication, people management, planning, and labor scheduling.
 Ultimately, it’s the process of strategically optimizing the productivity of your employees, allocating the right resources to the right tasks at the right time.